IanSantosOS/github-games-list/WEB.md

 If a game has a "- [ [rep](#games) ]", it means that game has a known repository on github or gitlab.

-If a game has "No SSL/TLS", it means that game doesn't use HTTPS (SSL/TLS certificate), just HTTP, which is less secure.
+If a game has "- No SSL/TLS", it means that game doesn't use HTTPS (SSL/TLS certificate), just HTTP, which is less secure.

+If a game has "- Flash Game", it's a Flash game :)

 - [ [Agar.io](https://agar.io/) ]
 - [ [Alien Invasion](https://cykod.github.io/AlienInvasion/) ] - [ [rep](https://github.com/cykod/AlienInvasion/) ]